grayresearch/CX/CHARTER.md

 which we propose as a basis / starting point for the TGs work.

-In 2023, the SIG has rebooted, moved to RISC-V International's Tech HC, and now proposes to undertake the CX-ISA TG and the CX-SW TG.
+In 2023, the SIG has rebooted, moved to RISC-V International's Tech HC, and now proposes to undertake the CX-ISA, CX-SW, and CX-HW task groups.